 $50 with round trip bus transportation from the Kauffman Memorial Gardens parking lot, 4800 Rockhill Road, Kansas City, Missouri 64110

 LOCATION: Powell Gardens Grand Hall and Multipurpose Room, conservatory

 10:00 a.m.-4:00 p.m.

 Join us for a celebration of all things “spring” including, eggs, the Easter bunny, flowers, soil, seeds, spring breakfast brunch, and much more!
 This drop in day features storytelling by actors of the Coterie Theatre inspired by their upcoming theatre production Jack and the Bean Magico.
 Be sure to take part in an egg hunt on the lawn (for children ages six and under) at 10:30 a.m. and a scavenger hunt in the garden for kids seven and up (available all day)!
 Collected eggs and completed scavenger hunts will be turned in at the visitor center for age appropriate prizes and sweet treats.
+Peggy Friesen will be providing “soothing spring strings” harp ambiance in the Grand Hall from 2-4 p.m. on March 31.
 Professional color photos with the Easter Bunny ($5-7) and free hands-on activities–including creating an Easter Hat and bunny ears will also be available.

 $12 per adult, $6 per child, children four and under $3 each

 (eggs, sausage, potatoes, french toast, cinnamon rolls, juice and coffee)

 SAGES: Tulipmania Lecture and Lunch

 10:30 a.m.-1:00 p.m.